-Manley Leung is counsel in our Asia Debt Finance practice, based in Hong Kong.
+Manley Leung is a local partner in our Asia Debt Finance practice, based in Hong Kong.

 Manley advises commercial banks and corporate borrowers on investment grade and leveraged finance transactions.
 He also has experience advising Chinese and Taiwanese banks on establishing a presence in the US and mergers and acquisitions and other strategic expansion plans in the US.

 Manley's experience includes four years based in White & Case's New York office, and two years based in the Firm's Beijing office.

 Advised JPMorgan Chase Bank, N.A. on a US$2.45 billion financing involving five separate revolving credit facilities provided to each of Xcel Energy Inc. and certain of its subsidiaries.

 Advised Quad-C on financing its acquisition of Engineered Fastener Company LLC with (i) a secured credit facility with Madison Capital Funding LLC as a lender and administrative agent, providing for term loans and revolving loans of up to US$35.5 million and (ii) a note purchase agreement pursuant to which the Teachers Insurance and Annuity Association of America purchases a 12.5% senior subordinated note issued by Engineered Fastener Company LLC in the amount of US$15 million.

 Advised MC Credit Partners LP (formerly known as Cyan Partners LP), a US-based lending fund, on a series of financings to Endeavour Energy UK Limited to finance its oil and gas activities in the North Sea.